 What I want to offer in this Article commenting on the articles in this Symposium celebrating the centennial of Gadamer's birth is an interpretation of the interpretive turn itself -- and I want to do it toward the end of criticizing where the interpretive turn has taken us.
 The critical interpretation I will offer of the interpretive turn will emphasize two of its relatively unremarked features.
 First, I want to emphasize, indeed insist upon, its multiplicity.
 There has been, I will argue, not one interpretive turn in legal theory, but several, or at least, several distinct ways in which the interpretive turn has altered the direction of critical legal thought.
 More concretely, as I will argue in the bulk of this Article, there have been at least seven such turns in legal thought, and my first goal is simply to map them out.
 Second, I want to try to clarify, in my interpretation of various interpretive turns of legal theory and critical legal theory, not so much the nature of hermeneutic interpretation -- the subject in some way of all of these articles -- as the nature of the turn.
 Every turn in life is a turn away from something as well as a turn toward something.
 This is as true of turns in critical legal theory as it is true of turns on the Appalachian Trail.
 My basic claim is that every interpretive turn in critical legal thought has entailed a turn away from something, as it has directed us toward interpretation.
 I want to highlight what the interpretive turn has turned us from, rather than what it has turned us toward.

 Scholarly Commons Citation

 West, Robin, "Are There Nothing But Texts in This Class?
 Interpreting the Interpretive Turns in Legal Thought" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 269.
+269.